TheFlow0360/GitIntroRepo/README.md

-# GitIntroRepo
+# Git Introduction Repository
-sample repository for demonstrating how to work with git
+This repository was created to demonstrate working with git, especially regarding branches, tags, merging and rebasing.